FalakR/stat130chat130-wiki/00-STA130-Course-Wiki‐Textbook.md

 3. Simulation versus theoretical hypothesis testing frameworks, z-tests and t-tests, parametric versus nonparametric hypothesis testing frameworks, other tests such as Chi-squared or F-tests, etc...

-# 06 Simple Linear Regression
+# Week 06 Simple Linear Regression

 **LEC 1 New Topics**